edelgrace/blog/content/post/2010-02-13-kya-effect.md

 Oh what have I been doing today?
 Procrastinating on homework.
 Watching anime.
 Reading manga.
 Coding.
 Website browsing.
 Only a girl who's really bored looks at the DMW member list from top to bottom.
 It was fun though!

 I haven't run out of things to say but I'll stop for now.
-My rants are too long&#8230; Anyway, mata ne~!
+My rants are too long...
+Anyway, mata ne~!
 [See you later~!]